RogerLuo-Code/coding-practice/docs/algorithms/depth-first-search.md

 Sometimes, need addition parameters like

-- `visited` to indicate whehter the node has visited to avoid loops
+- `visited` to indicate whether the node has visited to avoid loops, which can explicit or implicit (using existing values)
 - `state` with multiple states (no visited, in process, done) to indicate whether the node is visited or a cycle exists.

 ## Tips

 - How to find the **shortest** path?
   Add one more parameter to indicate the shortest path you have already found

+## Typical Applications

+- Find all vertices connected to a given source vertex
+- Find a path between two vertices